 - Cook over low heat for 15-20 minutes, stirring occasionally.

 How to Assemble and Steam Tamales

-- In the center of each corn husk, place 1 tablespoon of masa dough.
+- In the center of each corn husk, place 1 tablespoon of the masa dough.

-- Spread dough within ½ inch of edge of corn husk.
+- Spread dough within ½ inch of the edge of the corn husk.